 What is Hafilat?
 Abu Dhabi Bus Card

-Hafilat is a prepaid ‘smart’ transport card that can be used in Abu Dhabi Buses.
-You tap on and off when using a bus to be charged the correct fair.
+Hafilat is a prepaid โsmartโ transport card that can be used on Abu Dhabi buses.
+You tap on and off when using a bus to be charged correctly.
 You must tap the card when you enter the bus, or you may face a fine if caught by the ticket inspector.

 Hafilat is only for use in Abu Dhabi.
 It is not transferable to other emirates in the UAE.
 In Dubai, a similar card known as the Nol card can be used to pay for public transport.